forrestcoward/forrestcoward.github.io/git-submodule-merge-conflicts.md

 <h1>Git Submodule Merge Conflicts</h1>

 A submodule merge conflict is possible if the submodule commit diverges independently in some set of branches.
-When two branches from this set are merged together, git cannot not resolve which commit of the submodule to use as the merge result, resulting in a conflict.
+When two branches from this set are merged, git cannot not resolve which commit is correct, resulting in a conflict.

 <h4>Examining Submodule Merge Conflicts</h4>